TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 36/Ezekiel 36.1.md

 ---

-And thou, son of man, prophesy unto the mountains of Israel, and say, Ye mountains of Israel, hear the word of Jehovah.
+You, son of man, prophesy to the mountains of Israel, and say, You mountains of Israel, hear the word of Yahweh.